 What happens if I miss a dose?

 Since this medicine is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose can be fatal, especially in a child or other person using this medicine without a prescription.
+An overdose of Percocet 2.5/325 can be fatal.

 The first signs of an acetaminophen overdose include loss of appetite, nausea, vomiting, stomach pain, sweating, and confusion or weakness.
 Later symptoms may include pain in your upper stomach, dark urine, and yellowing of your skin or the whites of your eyes.

-What should I avoid while taking Percocet 2.5/325 (acetaminophen and oxycodone)?
+What should I avoid while taking acetaminophen and oxycodone?

-This medicine may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or operating machinery until you know how Percocet 2.5/325 will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

-Percocet 2.5/325 (acetaminophen and oxycodone) side effects
+Percocet 2.5/325 side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
-If you have this type of reaction, you should never again take any medicine that contains acetaminophen.

 Call your doctor at once if you have: